-Over the years, I have learned what I need to put in there to make my day relaxing, comfortable and take care of any minor mishaps.
+Over the years, I have learned what I need to put in my backpack to make my day relaxing, comfortable and take care of any minor mishaps.
 This is what I bring on our hiking trips.

 What’s Inside My Backpack

-- Ultra-light Flash 18 backpack – worn as a front pouch for carrying a small dog out of the woods in an emergency)
+- Ultra-light Flash 18 backpack – worn as a front pouch for carrying a small dog out of the woods in an emergency

-- Headlamp (in case you get stuck out after dark)
+- Headlamp – in case we get stuck out after dark

-- Cell Phone (turned off.
+- Cell Phone (not pictured) – turned off.
 Note: This is for the off-chance that I could actually get reception.
-Most places you can’t)
+Most places you can’t

-- Gallon Freezer Ziplock Bag (to put the poo bag in so it doesn’t stink while you carry it out)
+- Odor Proof Ziplock Bags – to put the poo bag in so it doesn’t stink while you carry it out

-- Water flavoring (to encourage them to drink – actually added to the water before we leave.
+- Dog Hydration Water Supplement – added to the water before we leave.
 It encourages them to drink

 - Handkerchief (for mopping up the sweat)